 The only way to see both the falls and the overlook is either park a vehicle at both trailheads or hike an out and back.
 An out and back on this trail is rated strenuous.

 There are multiple distances publicly stated for the trail.
 From 6.3 to 7.5 miles.
-The trail sign on top of Grassy Mountain states the trail is 6.3 miles.
+The trail sign on top of Little Bald Mountain states the trail is 6.3 miles.
 The published data from the Forest Service on the internet is 6.4 miles.
 And the stated distance for the trail at its Holly Creek Trailhead is 7.5 miles.

 From the trailhead take the top trail and continue along the ridge with Holly Creek on the left for .3 miles.
 At the .3 mile mark, Emery Creek flows in from the left and joins Holly Creek.
 There should be a pink ribbon marking where to ford Holly Creek right to left.
 Proceed slightly upstream for an easier crossing.
 The first green fluorescent ribbon marking Emery Creek Trail should be visible on the west bank of Holly Creek.

 After fording Holly Creek to a peninsula the trail immediately fords Emery Creek right to left for the first time of many.
 After this 1st crossing, the trail parallels Emery Creek for the next mile occasionally crossing it and recrossing as it proceeds through a hardwood forest densely populated by eastern hemlocks.
 After winding away from the creek briefly the trail passes an old antique truck in the middle of the forest.

 After the trail passes the truck it fords Emery Creek again at approximately the 1.4-mile mark and continues up a small hill to an abandon Forest Service Road and takes a right onto it.
 It continues down the road crossing a tributary before the trail veers 90 degrees to the left and begins climbing in elevation.